nevenjovanovic/sunoikisis2019zg-eklogai/README.md

 Concentrate on reoccurring words, and on words which are very frequent in Greek (according to the [Dickinson College Core Vocabulary](http://dcc.dickinson.edu/vocab/core-vocabulary) list).

-Produce two types of exercises:
+Produce three types of exercises:

 1. from the form to the **lemma**
 2. from the form to the **grammatical description**